avinor/terraform-azurerm-monitor-action-group/README.md

-# Monitor Action Group
+# Monitor Alert

-This module deploys an azure monitor action group.
+This module deploys an azure monitor action group and activity log alerts.

 Support for webhook and email revivers.